-The sovereign money reform implies a 100% reserve requirement.
-There is an extensive literature on reserve requirements that shows that they act as a tax on deposits.
-With 100% reserve requirement, the tax is simply equal to the reference interest rate i (the marginal interest rate a bank would get if it did not have to hold reserves at the SNB).
+In this part section, the sovereign money reform has the same implications as a 100% reserve requirement.
+There is an extensive literature on reserve requirements that shows that they act as a tax on deposits.24 With 100% reserve requirement, the tax is simply equal to the reference interest rate i (the marginal interest rate a bank would get if it did not have to hold reserves at the SNB).
 With perfect competition in banking, this cost would be fully passed trough to depositors.
-However, if we assume monopolistic competition (see Appendix B), depositors will only bear $(1 - \mu^d)i$ , while banks profits in principle decline by $\mu^d i$ .
-Under the assumptions of Appendix B we have $i^s = (1 - \mu^d)i$ , where $i^s$ is the interest rate on savings deposits.
-The additional tax from the reform can be simply computed as $i^s \cdot (m1^- - h^-)$ .
-For the period 1984-2006, this gives a loss of 0.82%.
+However, if we assume monopolistic competition (see Appendix B), depositors will only bear $(1-\mu^d)i$, while banks profits in principle decline by $\mu^d i$.
+Under the assumptions of Appendix B we have $i^s = (1 - \mu^d)i$, where i^s is the interest rate on savings deposits.
+The additional tax from the reform can be simply computed as $i^s \cdot (m1^- - h^-)$.25 For the period 1984-2006, this gives a loss of 0.82%.